 Venn Diagrams are a tool commonly used in 3rd grade, 4th grade, and 5th grade classrooms to teach students how to compare and contrast.
-And while Venn Diagrams can be useful, they can also be used in a way that promotes lower level thinking instead of higher level thinking.
+And while Venn Diagrams worksheets can be useful, they can also be used in a way that promotes lower level thinking instead of higher level thinking.

 How many times have you asked a student to compare themselves with a main character from a book and they proudly announced, "I am a boy and the main character in the story was a girl!"
 Or, "We both have a brother."
 Very surface level observations are most common.

 To utilize Venn Diagrams to their full potential, we need to draw out higher level thinking from our students.